ami-GS/dcc/README.md

 Currently the usage is limited, but you can use example/ directory for testing.

-'''shell
+'''
 $ git clone https://github.com/ami-GS/dcc
 $ cd dcc
 $ make
-$ dcc example/fib.c -sm
+$ dcc example/fib.c -srm
 '''

 ## TODO